Raphael Tenthani

 Raphael "Ralph" Tenthani (1 October 1971 – 16 May 2015) was a freelance journalist from Malawi.
-Tenthani was a BBC correspondent and a columnist for The Sunday Times.
+Tenthani was a BBC correspondent and a columnist for Malawi's Daily Times.
 He was a respected journalist in Malawi well known for his popular column, "The Muckraking".
 He was well known for providing political analysis on topical issues.
 He had been the subject of controversy for his candid reporting on political issues.
 He was very critical of the crackdown on journalism during the Bingu wa Mutharika administration.
 He was also a columnist for Associated Press, Pan African News Agency, and the Maravi Post.

 "Muckraking on Sunday"Column

-Tenthani was a columnist for the nationally circulated newspaper, Sunday Times.
-He wrote a popular regular column called "Muckrakings" that was, at times, controversial.
+Tenthani was a columnist for Malawi's nationally circulated newspaper, Sunday Times.
+He wrote a popular regular column called "Muckrakings".

 In 2010, he was attacked by the ruling DPP party spokesperson for writing a 'Muckracking column that was sympathetic to ostracized vice-president Joyce Banda, who was facing political isolation from President Bingu wa Mutharika.
 When Tenthani was in the hospital after a car accident in 2011, he received a visit from then vice-president Joyce Banda at the hospital.
 He has again been by Malawi's flagship online news Nyasa Times as its 'person of the year' for 2014.